Automating-GIS-processes/site/docs/index.rst

 seven weeks during the second teaching period in the autumn semester, starting on {{starting_date}}.

-During the teaching period, this web page is updated each week before the lecture.
+During the teaching period, this web page is updated each week before the lecture..

 +-------+-----------------------------------------------------------------------------------------------------+
 | week  | theme                                                                                               |